Apply to SRI

 - Opportunities to network with junior and senior scholars

 - Workshops addressing topics related to publishing, professionalization, and career planning

 The institute culminates in a research symposium where participants present their completed research before a national audience of faculty and graduate students.

-Eligibility: All applicants must hold or be entering regular tenure-track positions in U.S. institutions, and be able to demonstrate how their involvement would contribute to broadening participation of underrepresented groups in crime and justice research.
-Graduate students without tenure track appointments are not eligible for this program.
+Eligibility: Applicants must hold regular tenure-track appointments in U.S. institutions and demonstrate how their involvement broadens participation of underrepresented groups in crime and justice research.

 Please direct all inquiries to firstname.lastname@example.org